speedcubingspain/speedcubingspain.org/README.md

-# `speedcubingmadrid.org`
+# `speedcubingspain.org`

-This repository contains the source code that runs on [speedcubingmadrid.org](http://www.speedcubingmadrid.org).
+This repository contains the source code that runs on [speedcubingspain.org](http://www.speedcubingspain.org).

 # Functionalities

 ## For everyone

-  - Calendar of official competitions in Madrid, in Spain, being prepared, and AMS events.
+  - Calendar of official competitions in Spain, being prepared, and AES events.
   - Calendar export on iCal format to add it as an external calendar to your calendar (`/competitions.ics`).
   - Galeries of competitions' photos.